Valuation of Crypto Assets – All you need to know

 Understanding how crypto assets underlying technology works is critical to understanding how crypto assets derive their value.

 Regardless of its current market price, the underlying value of a crypto asset is determined during its valuation.
 This aids in determining if a token is overvalued or undervalued.
 The fundamental study of traditional financial assets such as equities is analogous.
-Financial reports aid in the calculation of a stock’s value in traditional fundamental research.
-This no longer applies to crypto assets, and new valuation procedures are required to determine the monetary value of crypto assets.
+This needs to be valued for several important business and regulatory reasons:

 What are crypto assets?

-Crypto Assets are assets that can only and only be transferred via blockchain technology, such as digital coins and tokens, as well as any other sort of digital medium of exchange, such as Bitcoin, Ethereum, and Ripple.
-In DeFi, crypto assets are recorded in a public ledger.
+Crypto Assets are only be transferred via blockchain technology, such as digital coins and tokens, as well as any other sort of digital medium of exchange, such as Bitcoin, Ethereum, and Ripple.
+In DeFi,these are recorded in a public ledger.

 Why do crypto assets need a valuation?